Discover this and other centuries-old traditions of the Tower of London

-Best known among them is the ceremonial locking and unlocking of the gates of the fortress, which has taken place for over 700 years, and has become known as The Ceremony of the Keys.
+Best known among them is the ceremonial locking and unlocking of the gates of the fortress, which has taken place for centuries, and has become known as The Ceremony of the Keys.

 Among other popular traditions are the impressive Gun Salutes on the Wharf, the Constable's Dues and the ancient Beating of the Bounds.